ZiyiL21/4501-project/README.md

 ## Project Overview
 This project uses several libraries to import, clean, sample, store and visualize data.

 There are three major sources of NYC data used: 1.
 Uber Rides; 2.
-Yellow Taxi Rdes; 3.
+Yellow Taxi Rides; 3.
 Weather Data.
-The project maily analyzes the above three data source between Jan 2009 and Jun 2015 and provides the related summaries in a single Jupyter Notebbok.
+The project maily analyses the above three data source from Jan 2009 to Jun 2015 and provides the related summaries in a single Jupyter Notebbok.

 ## Introduction of Provided Files
 ### ***IEOR 4501-final project-group 8.ipynb***